NEDE-Cosmo/TriggerCLASS/README.md

 MCMC analysis
 ------

-In order to run MCMC chains, we recommend using MontePython, https://github.com/brinckmann/montepython_public, and follow their installation instructions.
+In order to perform a MCMC analysis, we recommend using MontePython, https://github.com/brinckmann/montepython_public, and follow their installation instructions.
 Our baseline MCMC run (as discussed in https://arxiv.org/abs/2006.06686) can be found under input/run_NEDE_base_wH0.param.
 To make it run, you first need to update MontePython with the files from the folder montepython_tree.
 In particular, this will update the data.py, needed to vary the fraction of NEDE and the log of the trigger mass directly.
 The corresponding covariance matrix and bestfit file can be found in the respective subfolders covmat and bestfit.

 Support
 -------